Search for Z' Radiating from the Dark Matter at the LHC: Conclusion

-We have shown that the current LHC Run-2 searches are capable of ruling out a large region of parameter space of the hidden $Z'$.
-We recommend that for the incoming runs, both ATLAS and CMS collaborations should employ a tighter condition by imposing higher MET cut.
-This should improve the bounds on parameter space, as we have shown in this work.
+We have shown that the current LHC Run-2 searches are capable of ruling out a large region of hidden $ Z'$'s parameter space.
+We recommend that for the incoming runs, both ATLAS and CMS collaborations should employ a tighter condition by imposing a higher MET cut.
+This should improve the bounds on parameter space, as shown in this work.